 Scarlet will always be one of the many faces of the flu.
 But my goal is prevent others from being the new faces of flu.
 I want people to realize that the flu is dangerous for people of all ages; even those who are otherwise healthy.
 I want people to recognize the symptoms of the flu, so that they can be sure to seek proper medical attention if their loved one needs it.
 I also want people to do their best to protect themselves and others from flu by staying home when they are sick, and getting their annual flu vaccination each season.

-I want to make sure that Scarlet’s life – and death – made an impression on this world.
 It may not be an easy task.
 And it won’t happen overnight.
 It’s already been life-changing for me, but now I’m asking for your help in making sure it’s life-saving for others.
 Please do everything possible to protect yourself and the ones you love from being another face of the flu.